MohamedSaad00/QuizApp/README.md

 This is a simple yet powerful Flask-based Quiz Application.
 It allows users to register, take quizzes, see their scores instantly, and compete with other users for the highest score.

+### 📹 Tutorial Video

+Watch this simple guide on how to use the Quiz App: [YouTube Tutorial](https://youtu.be/vpatgXiygQ8)

 ---

 ## ✅ Features